We are associated with the churches of Christ around the World

 Since churches of Christ do not have headquarters and are autonomous, every congregation is different.
 Tap here to get a brief introduction of the local congregation of the Household of Faith, Singapore.
 To view or search for churches of Christ in USA, tap here.

-Read the summary information on churches of Christ below (by Joe R. Barnett).
+Read a summary of the churches of Christ below

 The Churches of Christ...
 Who are these people?